mletenay/home-assistant-goodwe-inverter/README.md

 The optional `sensor_name_prefix` config may be used to change the prefix of the individual sensor's default entity names.

-There are many values reported by the inverers whose meaning is not yet fully known.
+There are some values pruduced by the inverters whose meaning is not yet fully known.
 Those sensors are named "xx\*" and will be provided if the `include_unknown_sensors` parameter is set to true.

 ## Home Assistant Energy Dashboard